yamajunn/BRAD/README.md

 - Can be applied as an auxiliary tool for humans to tell them appropriate action plans for the future.

 ### Disadvantages of action planning in text format
-- Likely to lose information for a variety of reasons, including low dimensionality of the action plan and accuracy of motion recognition
+- Likely to lose information for a variety of reasons, including low dimensionality of the action plan and accuracy of action recognition
 - Data volume may increase due to pre-determination of future action plans.
 -As for the above, it is possible to save processing and data volume by inferring the near future action plan to a deep dimension and only inferring the far future action plan roughly.

 ###### In the future, a new method will be adopted to replace the text format.

-### Example of the ARAD concept
+### Example of the BRAD concept
 As an example, in Minecraft, logs are collected, crafted into wood, and placed on the ground.
 To perform the task of,

-### Roughly.
+### Roughly

 ---
 - Go near the tree